openstack/charm-guide/doc/source/openstack-on-lxd.rst

 OpenStack Dashboard
 ~~~~~~~~~~~~~~~~~~~

-First, find the IP address of the openstack-dashboard unit by querying juju status:
+First, find the IP address of the openstack-dashboard unit and ``admin``'s password by querying juju:

 .. code:: bash

     juju status openstack-dashboard
+    juju run --unit keystone/leader 'leader-get admin_passwd'

 Then, choose your adventure: